 Soprano and composer/songwriter Donna Linklater studied opera with Sylvia Richardson at Brandon University where she graduated with a Bachelor of Music.
 Toward the end of her studies, she began to focus on new music and was especially taken with the aleatoric music of John Cage which gave her greater freedom of creative expression.

-After moving to Toronto, she began collaborating with clarinetist Julia Hambleton, and they founded the chamber group “The Laments” where she began arranging pieces by Debussy.
-She later began writing some folk(ish) songs and subsequently created 10 songs for her band The Billie Hollies’ debut album “Light of Mind” (produced by Paul Linklater).
-She directed the group into a more classical vein as a commissioned composer for the Susan Swan project “Heroines of the Sexual Gothic” and for the Globe and Mail’s “Torn from the Pages” Donna also has recently performed a selection of music by Kurt Weill with pianist Tania Gill.
+After moving to Toronto, she began collaborating with clarinetist Julia Hambleton, and they founded the chamber group “The Laments” where they arranged pieces by Debussy.
+She later began writing some folk(ish) songs and subsequently created 10 songs for her band The Billie Hollies’ debut album “Light of Mind” (produced by husband Paul Linklater).
+The group moved into a more classical vein when she composed music for the Susan Swan project “Heroines of the Sexual Gothic” and for the Globe and Mail’s “Torn from the Pages”.

 Her solo album “Tough Guy” was funded through Ontario Arts Council’s Deaf and Disability Arts program.
 The album explores themes of social isolation (both forced and desired), sadness, madness, and how society deals with it.